-By the way, at the time of this writing , the 100 peso bill shown was worth just over $5.
-Good news for Americans and Canadians, but very sad news for our friends in Mexico
+By the way, at the time of this writing , the 100 peso bill shown was worth just over $5.80 US.
+This is an improvement for our Mexican guests , but means somewhat increased food and fun costs for for Americans and Canadians.

 Money Saving Tip #1- Baggage Fees